 Lunch is served each day you are with us.
 Please email us at email@example.com if there are any dietary requirements or special food considerations and we’ll do our best to accommodate.

-For our 24 week part-time program, classes are held onsite on Monday and Wednesday evenings and on Saturdays.
-There will be office/virtual hours on Tuesdays and Thursdays in case you are in need of help for your assignments.
+For our 24 week part-time program, classes are held onsite on Tuesday and Thursday evenings and one Saturday a month.
+There will be office/virtual hours available outside of class in case you are in need of help for your assignments.

 Currently, we offer classes at two campuses.
 One campus is located in Fishers, Indiana, and the other is Downtown Indianapolis.